Guest Post by: Marc Lewis M.S.(c), CSCS, ACSM-CPT

-Charles Poliquin (1988) originally proposed the systematic alternation of volume/intensity in shorter periods of time (3).
+The late Charles Poliquin (1988) originally proposed the systematic alternation of volume/intensity in shorter periods of time in 1988 (3).

 Poliquin (1988) theorized that strength-training programs lose their efficiency after two weeks, as he supported two-week cycles of a training block while alternating between volume and strength blocks (3).

 Furthermore, Poliquin pointed out that alternating volume/strength block eliminates the physiological and psychological causes of progress stagnation caused by an overemphasized specialization on volume or intensity (3).